Overnight Activities

 Overnights Away from the Facility:

-b.
+h.
 Physical boundaries at the off-site location must be clearly defined and explained to the youth.

-c.
+i.
 Assign each staff to a specific group of youth to supervise.
 Each staff member should then maintain a role sheet that lists all of the youth in his or her group.
-Head counts and roll checks should be conducted routinely throughout the event.

-f.
+n.
 All staff are to be on duty in the halls or cabins at night until an hour after lights out and all rooms are quiet.

 Index: M16